 Unfortunately these two ends of the spectrum do have their own caveats.

-The English Creams are fast becoming over bred with claims of grandiose backgrounds, rampant breeding of so-called "English Creams" "specially imported" from some country by a breeder that don't look much like a golden, and come with arbitrary high prices.
+The English Creams are fast becoming over bred with claims of grandiose backgrounds, rampant breeding of so-called "English Creams" "specially imported" from some country by a breeder, and they don't look much like a golden, and come with arbitrary high prices.

-With the darker Goldens, especially the darker red's, they are in a sense being hi-jacked by seemingly elite hunting breeders, generally requiring you to only use the dog for hunting activities (a "working dog"); and, subsequently, the "Golden community" is starting to loose these dogs that make fantastic intelligent companions and they also make great "help" dogs for people.
+With the darker Goldens, especially the darker red's, they are in a sense being hi-jacked by seemingly elite hunting breeders, generally requiring you to only use the dog for hunting activities (a "working dog"); and, subsequently, the "Golden community" is starting to lose these dogs that make fantastic intelligent companions and they also make great "help" dogs for people.
 Several of our darker Goldens have gone this route, as well as for hunting.
-(This is not to say that the English Creams aren't good for this!)
+(This is not to say that the English Creams aren't good for this, as well!)

 Most of our dogs, and the pups produced, have what we call a "long flat silky coat" that tends to be easier to care for than the very thick haired show golden and with generally less shedding.
 The English Cream Goldens tend to be somewhat fluffier and shed a bit more, while the darker goldens tend to maintain the flatter silky coat with less shedding.
 All our adults have good health backgrounds with their parents or grandparents, and farther back, having lots of OFA and CERF certifications for eyes, hearts, elbows, hips; though we go more by our health history because "certifications" tend to imply to many a level of "perfection" and unfortunately these are living beings, almost just like us humans - see our health page for more health info.

 The darker Goldens tend to have a penchant toward hunting senses and abilities, though pups from all parents have been used for hunting.
 Some people favor the lighter, english cream goldens for their somewhat more mellow temperament, and somewhat lower energy level.
 However, be careful of seeking "mellow" ....... "mellow" comes from you AND your dog (both of you) being trained.
 This is especially true with a golden.
 There just isn't a true golden retriever that doesn't have an inherent mellow temperament and that wants to bond with THEIR human.

 All our adults and pups, light to dark, have primarily the boxy heads with shorter snouts, though some have a somewhat longer snout.
 They all have wonderful traits of mellow dispositions, eager to please, and are easily obedience trained.
 We do provide the "one word" commands on our website, so you can start right away, but it does take comittment.

-The pups are socialized and surrounded by their siblings and mother and other dogs and all of our family as well as visitors.
+The pups are socialized and surrounded by their siblings and mother and other dogs and all of our family (3 children, carefully monitored) as well as visitors.
 We do limit the extent pups are exposed to outside influences to keep them healthy until they've had their first shots and worming at 6 weeks.
 Pups generally are released to their new homes around 8 weeks old.
 We do not recommend getting them much later, as the sooner they are with you, the sooner, and better, they will bond with you, instead of us or their siblings or parents.
-The ideal bonding time is from 8-9 weeks old and gradually decreases to around 12 weeks of age; however, you will not find a golden that won't bond with a human at any age!
+The ideal bonding time is from 8-10 weeks old and gradually decreases at around 12 weeks of age; however, you will not find a golden that won't bond with a human at any age!

 Our pups have been placed in adoptive homes ranging as pets and companions to elderly care companions to pheasant hunting dogs to mascots on fishing boats to very happy apartment dwellers to families with 4 to 5 children.